 […]

-The MSDU Count Exponent field contains an unsigned integer that specifies the exponent from which the number of incoming MSDUs used for computing the MSDU delivery ratio is obtained.
+The MSDU Count Exponent subfield contains an unsigned integer that specifies the exponent from which the number of incoming MSDUs used for computing the MSDU delivery ratio is obtained.
 The number of incoming MSDUs is equal to 10MSDU Count Exponent.

-The Medium Time field contains an unsigned integer that specifies the medium time, in units of 256 microseconds per second, requested by the STA as the average medium time needed in each second.
-The 4 MSB of the Medium Time field are reserved.
-The values from 3,906 to 4,095 are reserved(#11699).
-This field is present only if the Direction subfield is set to 2 (Direct link)(#13247).
+If the delay bound is not specified, then the MSDU Delivery Info subfield is not present (#13246).

-Do you agree to the resolution provided in doc 11-22/1457r0 for the following CIDs?
+Do you agree to the resolution provided in doc 11-22/1457r1 for the following CIDs?